-Unless waived by the Planning Director based on the applicant's demonstration of adequate alternative wildfire mitigation, the following standards are required for all new development and substantial improvements to existing development.
+Unless waived by Staff based on the applicant's demonstration of adequate alternative wildfire mitigation, the following standards are required for all new development and substantial improvements to existing development that require a building permit.

 - i.
 Vegetation and tree canopies shall maintain a minimum clearance of 10 feet from any structure. - ii.
-Any development which is located more than three driving miles from the nearest fire station shall have approved, built-in, automatic fire protection systems installed and maintained in all structures for occupancy. - iii.
-Fire resistive construction and landscaping shall be required for new developments in areas designed as a risk of seven and higher in the wildland urban interface risk map as amended by the CO-WRAP Colorado Wildfire Risk Assessment Portal.
+New development in areas designed as a risk of seven and higher in the wildland urban interface risk map as amended by the CO-WRAP Colorado Wildfire Risk Assessment Portal shall meet the applicable standards of the most recent version of the International Wildland-Urban Interface Code unless excepted by Staff upon a showing of reasonable alternative fire mitigation.